 “Today, people don’t shop the way they used to,” says Ryan Napierski, president of opportunity platform Nu Skin.
 “They want the full experience: social proof, brand engagement, entertaining content, and shopping options.
 Social media provides those experiences better than any other channel.”

 If your brand doesn’t have a social media sales plan, consider the following reasons to get started today:

 1. Everyone loves an influencer.

-Even people who claim to be immune from advertising can’t help but listen to their favorite influencers.
+Even people who claim to be immune from advertising can’t help but listen to their favorite influencers from their Community Engagement Platform.
 Good social media influencers create authentic, entertaining content that captivates audiences without an agenda.
 Brands can join those conversations to benefit influencers and audiences alike.

 According to research from influencer marketing agency Mediakix, 89% of marketers say influencer marketing ROI matches or beats the ROI of other channels.
 The survey also found that 17% of companies plan to spend more than half their marketing budgets on influencers this year, which suggests that influencer marketing works in both small and large doses.

 2. Consumers trust their friends and families.

 When influencers don’t do the trick, friends and families make the difference.
 Kantar Media reports that 78% of consumers trust the recommendations of people in their social circles, while just 33% trust advertisements.